ibm-cloud-docs/instructlab/gettingstarted.md

     ```
     {: codeblock}

     c.
-Save the changes and push them to the fork.

-    d.
 If your additions include reference documents in Github, such as [this example](https://github.com/instructlab/taxonomy/blob/main/knowledge/science/animals/birds/black_capped_chickadee/qna.yaml#L185), you can use public `github.com` repositories and IBM internal `github.ibm.com` repositories.

     ```txt
     document: